Top 10 Games Like Blooket

 10. Pear Deck

 Pear Deck offers a unique approach by integrating interactive questions and formative assessments directly into Google Slides or PowerPoint presentations.
 Unlike Blooket, which is mainly quiz-based, Pear Deck is perfect for interactive lessons that require student input throughout the presentation.
-It’s especially effective in keeping students engaged during more detailed or lengthy presentations.
+According to Pear Deck’s official site their platform transforms traditional slide decks into dynamic learning experiences, making it especially effective for keeping students engaged during more detailed or lengthy presentations.

 Pros:

-- Enhances standard presentations by making them interactive.
+- Enhances standard presentations by making them interactive presentation tools that encourage real-time participation.

 Cons: